 Insomnia: Theater in the Head, a charming game packed with humorous puzzles, beautiful art, impactful storytelling, and a pesky little elf who doesn’t like sleeping much.

-Insomnia: Theater in the Head is a very simple game, but despite its simplicity, it is an impactful game at that, especially if you are a person that has had to suffer with the nightly struggle that is dealing with insomnia.
-The game is both developed and published by Perfect Day Studio, this game is also their first major release, and so far, it is an excellent start.
+Insomnia: Theater in the Head is a very simple game, but despite its simplicity, it is an impactful game, especially if you are a person who has had to suffer from the nightly struggle of dealing with insomnia.
+The game has been developed and published by Perfect Day Studio.
+This game is also their first major release, and so far, it is an excellent start.

 These puzzles can get particularly confusing at times, especially as most of them will be filled with loud noises and constantly moving set pieces that are all meant to represent what is going on in the girl’s mind.
 These set pieces are incredibly distracting and make it hard to focus, but that’s the point.